About Jesus Steve Sweetman

 Jesus for what we feel we need and then thank him in whatever way He

-that we are to ask in the name of Jesus, that is, asking
+that we are to ask in the name of Jesus, that is, asking according to

-believe these requests that Paul is speaking about
+His will, but, I believe these requests that Paul is speaking about

-could well be personal requests that may have little to do with ministry.
-I don’t believe there is anything wrong with asking Jesus for
+could well be personal requests that may have little to do with

+suggest this.
+I do not believe there is anything wrong with asking Jesus

-peace of God will guard our hearts and our minds.
+The peace of God will guard our hearts and our minds.
 Both

 The peace of God can help in the times of attack from the enemy.